himaenshu/music-stainer/README.md

-media-file-stainer
+music-stainer
 ==================

-Cleans up the branding from media files and albums
+Cleans up the piracy branding from the music tracks and albums